department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide-AT-Veterans.md

 Let’s pause here.

-- What information do you expect to see within this type of note, if you were to click on it?
+- What information do you expect within this type of note if you were to click on it?
 - Thank you.
-Go ahead and look.
+Go ahead and click on it.

 _\[Details\]_

-- You just said you expected to see \[whatever the participant stated\], how does this match that?
+- You just said you expected \[whatever the participant stated\], how does this match that?
 - _\[If it doesn’t\]_ can you tell me more about that?

 **DISCHARGE SUMMARY**

-- Let's say that Pat was admitted to the hospital for a brief procedure a while ago and wanted to find out what instructions were given for at-home care when he left the hospital.
+- Let's say that Pat was admitted to the hospital for a brief procedure a while ago and wanted to find out what medications were prescribed for at-home.
 Walk me through how you would find that information.

 _\[If they struggle – possible prompts\]_